Holly-Horwood/keto_pantry/README.md

 [![Build Status](https://travis-ci.org/Holly-Horwood/keto_pantry.svg?branch=master)](https://travis-ci.org/Holly-Horwood/keto_pantry)

 **Coverage**
 -   Coverage was used to identify any areas that had been missed in my TestCase builds, I could then add any extra tests that were needed.
-With the time I had left to finish this project I managed to acheive 70% overall coverage, at a later date I will add more testing to improve on this.
+With the time I had left to finish this project I managed to achieve 70% overall coverage, at a later date I will add more testing to improve on this.

 **Lighthouse**
     I also used chromes _Lighthouse_ extension.